Our Team

 Human trafficking happens when someone uses force, fraud, or coercion to make another person perform some type of labor or commercial sex act.
 Under U.S. law, causing someone under the age of 18 to engage in a commercial sex act is considered human trafficking even if it doesn’t involve force, fraud, or coercion.

-An individual is considered at risk of human trafficking if they have experienced Sexual Exploitation, Abuse, or Early Childhood Sexual Exposure.
+An individual is most at risk if they have experienced one or more of the following:

-The Way Ranch will never turn away a survivor or an at risk youth whose needs we can meet regardless of age, history, or complexity of their trauma.
+The Way Ranch will never turn away a human trafficking survivor or an at-risk child or youth whose needs we can meet.

 How We Serve